The introduction of the Actus rea

 6. External Circumstances

-The actus reus occasionally need certain external conditions.
+The actus reus occasionally needs certain external conditions.
 This describes circumstances in which a crime encompasses both the activity and the setting in which it takes place.
 For example, a defendant must be on someone else's property without permission and with the purpose to conduct a crime there in order to commit burglary.
 The actus reus of burglary is defined by these outside factors since, in the absence of criminal intent and unauthorised access, the act of breaking into a building would not be sufficient.

-Case laws of the Actus rea
+Case laws of the actus reus

 There are several landmark cases that have helped shape the understanding and application of actus reus in Indian jurisprudence.
 Below are some important case laws related to actus reus in India: